prak281993/hubiloassignment/README.md

 > Response : Success message along with updated users details.

 ## Socket.io is also implemented.
-Whenever a user log ins , that user can be seen in the homepage of [https://hubiloapp.herokuapp.com/](https://hubiloapp.herokuapp.com/)
+Whenever a user logs in , that user can be seen in the homepage of [https://hubiloapp.herokuapp.com/](https://hubiloapp.herokuapp.com/)